quantumflo/spring-playground/README.md

  #Tools used
 IDE - IntelliJ
-Software - Spring and spring boot
+programming language - Spring and spring boot